Phase transitions induced by standard and predetermined measurements in transmon arrays: A repeatedly measured transmon array

 where $\hat M_\ell (p)$ represent the measurement operations performed with a certain probability $p$ at each site $\ell$.
-Furthermore, the state $\ket{\widetilde{\psi}_{t+dt}}$ needs to be renormalized due to the non-linearities that arise because of the non-unitary measurements.
-Note that we introduce the measurements \textit{ad hoc}, assigning them a time scale $dt$ of the order of the trotterized gates, so we assume that the probability of performing a measurement at a particular site $\ell$ depends on the time scale $dt$ and a measurement rate $\Gamma$, such that $p=\Gamma dt$.
-For the numerical simulations, we define the layers simply by evolving the Hamiltonian~\eqref{Hamiltonian_BH} for a time $dt$ and then performing a measurement with a probability~$p$, and finally renormalizing the state~(App.~\ref{appsec:numerical_simulation}).
+Furthermore, the state $\ket{\psi_{t+dt}}$ needs to be renormalized.
+Note that we introduce the measurements \textit{ad hoc}, assigning them a time scale $dt$ of the order of the trotterized gates, so we assume that the probability of measuring a particular site $\ell$ depends on the time scale $dt$ and a measurement rate $\Gamma$, such that $p=\Gamma dt$.
+For the numerical simulations, we define the layers simply by evolving the Hamiltonian~\eqref{Hamiltonian_BH} for a time $dt$ and then performing a measurement with a probability~$p$, and finally renormalizing the state.